christopher5106/christopher5106.github.io/_posts/2020-06-25-downloading-opensource-city-of-chicago-contracts-for-datascience.markdown

 print('{:<40}: {:.2f} MB'.format('FILE SIZE', size))
 ```

-If below a file size limit I set in MB, I download it (8 seconds):
+If below a file size limit I set in MB, I download it in a time that depends of the file size (8 seconds):

 ```python
 MAX_FILE_SIZE=10